cbarkr/blog/content/clothing/ccp vest bag.md

 ### Zippers
 I plan to wear this vest until it falls apart, repair it, then repeat.
 Therefore I needed durable but smooth zippers.
 And to meet these requirements, I didn't mind paying up a little.
 So I went with the "Rolls Royce of Zippers", Riri.

 I picked out some Riri M6 zippers from [Sewing Supply Depot](https://sewingsupplydepot.com/) since they were the only Canadian retailer of Riri I could find (and they charged much less than their American counterparts).
-The only caveat of this is their selection: I would have much preferred a titanium, matte silver, or blackened bronze finish, but they only stock nickel.
+The only caveat is their selection of finishes: they only stock nickel.
 So nickel I got.

+In retrospect, I was impatient.
+I should have taken more time to source a more suitable finish, such as gunmetal or aged brass.
+Nickel contrasts the naturally ageing brass of the other hardware, and as a result, appears out of place.

-IDK how to sew so I sent the vest and zippers to a local tailor.
+Anyways, IDK how to sew so I sent the vest and zippers to a local tailor.
 After some show and tell, miming how I wanted the zippers to be installed, and sending them some sample images, I left the pieces in their hands.
 One week later I picked up the final product:

 ![[mil-l-17653_zips.jpeg]]
 ![[mil-l-17653_closeup.jpeg]]